Lee02Ferns/DCFAnalyser/README.md

 <ul>
   <li>Transparent and auditable workflows</li>
   <li>Strong error handling and validation capabilities</li>
-  <li>Ability to create alteryx apps a seamless and professional method to ingest and transform the data for preparers</li>
+  <li>Ability to create Alteryx apps a seamless and professional method to ingest and transform the data for preparers</li>
 </ul>

-Responsiblities of this layer include:
+Responsibilities of this layer include:
 <ul>
   <li>Normalising input data formats</li>
-  <li>Generating upper and lower sentivitiy scenarios</li>
+  <li>Generating upper and lower sensitivity scenarios</li>
   <li>Producing a clean analytical dataset optimised for PowerBI</li>
 </ul>